iliakan/javascript-book/en/01-basics/04-mastering-data-types/02-number-math.md

 ## Written forms

-In javascript, it is possible to write numbers using hexadimal or octal radix:
+In JavaScript, it is possible to write numbers using hexadimal or octal radix:
 [js run]
 alert( 0xFF ) // 255 in hexadimal form, starts with 0x
 alert( 010 ) // 8 in octal form, starts with 0